Student-JSS/Delta-demo1/README.md

 # Delta-demo1
-This is a demo for Git &amp; github class
+This is a demo for Git &amp; github class.